WangChengYeh/mcp_word/SPEC.md

 ## 4. Workflow
 1. install the MCP server: `npm install`
-2. STDIO from Claude CLI or fake master, use unix pipeline to provide input
+2. STDIO from Codex CLI or fake master, use unix pipeline to provide input
 3. Sideload the Add-in manifest in Word
-4. Send `EditTask` requests via Claude CLI or another service, e.g. `{ content: '...' }`
+4. Send `EditTask` requests via Codex CLI or another service, e.g. `{ content: '...' }`
 5. The Add-in client receives edits in real time and applies them to the document

 ## 5. Extensibility